wbcsd/data-exchange-protocol/decisions/log/0030-extend-syntactical-allowance-of-exempted-emissions.md

 ## Context

-Pathfinder Framework 2.0 limits exempt emissions to 5%.
+Pathfinder Framework 2.0 limits exempted emissions to 5%.

 This is reflected in the Tech Specs accordingly, so the property [`exemptedEmissionsPercent`](https://wbcsd.github.io/tr/2023/data-exchange-protocol-20231207/#element-attrdef-carbonfootprint-exemptedemissionspercent) is defined as a percentage between `0` and `5`.

-However, feedback has been provided to the Methodology Working Group stating that that this limit is too restrictive:
+However, feedback has been provided to the Methodology Working Group stating that this limit is too restrictive:

 1. PCFs cannot be shared if the exempt emissions exceed 5% - e.g. if they are 5.1% and all other requirements are met.
 2. Companies may be incentivized to report an untrue value in order to meet the synthetic requirements of being 5% or less.